davidscarth/edge-ai-study/RASPI5.md

 Conclusion: Use safe tiles that fit in 16KiB SMEM.
 So far Pi 5 GPU looks like it may help if we can get past some bugs.
 Pi 4 should stick to CPU-only.

+Possible the benchmark is woefully inaccurate, unoptimized, who knows.

 ### Build llama.cpp
 ```shell
 # Configure (Release build, use OpenBLAS and Vulkan) (Debug mode cause this thing is crashy)